ms-gx/CircAidMe/HOWITWORKS.md

 ## Step 7: Compile statistics about the CircAidMe run.

-This last step compiles the statistics information and stores them into *basename*.log (overall statistics and papertrail) and *basename*.csv (statistics on a per-read level).
+This last step compiles the statistics information and stores them into *basename*.log (overall statistics and paper-trail) and *basename*.csv (statistics on a per-read level).

 Reads for which no consensus sequence can be generated are stored in *basename*\_removed_reads.fasta for debugging puporse.
 In case you do not want to generate this file please set parameter `--no-store-removed-reads`.